justsomescripts/jailmaker/README.md

+ℹ️ I will maintain this fork of [Jailmaker](https://github.com/Jip-Hop/jailmaker) if there is enough interest.

 # Jailmaker

 Persistent Linux 'jails' on TrueNAS SCALE to install software (k3s, docker, portainer, podman, etc.) with full access to all files via bind mounts.

-## Project Unmaintained
+## Maintenance Status

+[As announced](https://github.com/Jip-Hop/jailmaker/discussions/241) Jailmaker is no longer maintained by the original author: Jip-Hop.

+While I won't be able to implement big changes or new features at the moment, I'm planning to keep this fork updated and take care about PRs and new issues.

-[As announced](https://github.com/Jip-Hop/jailmaker/discussions/241) this repo is no longer maintained by the original author: Jip-Hop.
-The final release is v2.1.1 which has been tested to be compatible with TrueNAS SCALE 24.10.0.
-Perhaps development continues in [one of the forks](https://github.com/Jip-Hop/jailmaker/forks).
+v2.1.1 has been tested to be compatible with TrueNAS SCALE 24.10.0.
 But since [iX has decided to integrate Incus in the SCALE 25.04 Fangtooth](https://github.com/truenas/middleware/pull/14592) it's probably best to start using that once it's available instead of relying on `jailmaker` and `systemd-nspawn`.

 ## Video Tutorial